Should I Reinvest Dividends & Capital Gains From a Mutual Fund?

 Most investors choose to reinvest mutual fund capital gains and dividends.
-"The Wall Street Journal" reported that in 2011, more than 85 percent of dividends earned on long-term mutual fund investments were reinvested.
+Funds must distribute, by law, any capital gains to investors, however, it is up to you if you want to receive these distributions or reinvest them.
 Reinvestment provides several benefits, but there may be circumstances when it is better to take distributions in cash.

 Reinvesting Capital Gains